Evidence as a byproduct of how you operate.

 Technical report

-Root cause, remediation path, OTA rollout plan, residual risk, and per-device update coverage.
+Root cause analysis, remediation path, OTA rollout planning, residual risk, and deployment coverage across affected devices.

 SBOM + component provenance